Policies and Procedures

 Excessive use of the Law School’s computers and/or network for personal work unrelated to the educational mission or operation of the Law School;

-Excessive use of the Law School’s computers and/or network for work that is of a commercial nature and is unrelated to the educational mission or operation of the Law School.
+Excessive use of the Law School’s computers and/or network for work that is of a commercial nature and is unrelated to the educational mission or operation of the Law School. - CONSIDERATE BEHAVIOR

 In addition to being conscious of the obligation to refrain from prohibited activities and misuse of network resources, students should also be aware that the network resources are community-owned and used.
 The communal nature of the resources creates an obligation on the part of each student to be aware of the needs and interests of other users of the network resources.
 Students must be sensitive; therefore, to the special need for software and services that may be available in only one or limited locations.
 Students should limit their use of such software and services to a reasonable time period and should permit access to those who have been waiting and/or who may have an emergency.